Your Safety is our #1 Priority!

 All bags are now subject to search and must meet new size requirements.
 A small clutch or wallet is recommended and no bags larger than 12" x 12" x 10" will be allowed, this includes backpacks, camera bags, and large purses. *Diaper bags are allowed for guests with infants and toddlers (child must be present).

-In addition to our new bag policy, guests will now be required to enter through a security screening, which includes the use of a metal detector.
+In addition to our bag policy, guests are required to enter through a security screening, which includes the use of a metal detector.
+Alternate screening methods are available for guests with accessibility needs.